Performance Review Process

 Weekly Time-of-Day Performance with Volatility Box Signals

 Analyze time of day performance to identify your most profitable trading windows.
-Entries during 10:00-11:00 AM might show 5 VB trades with 80% win rate and +$130 average P&L. Entries during 11:00 AM-2:00 PM show 4 trades with 25% win rate and -$68 average P&L.
+Entries during 10:00-11:00 AM might show 5 VB trades with a win rate of Track and Track average P&L. Entries during 11:00 AM-2:00 PM might show 4 trades with a win rate of Track and Track average P&L.

 Win Rate Trends: Volatility Box Edge Evolution